dmachard/go-dnscollector/docs/loggers/logger_file.md

   > delete file on script success

 * `chan-buffer-size` (integer)
-  > channel buffer size used on incoming dns message, number of messages before to drop it.
+  > Specifies the maximum number of packets that can be buffered before discard additional packets.
+  > Set to zero to use the default global value.

 Default values: